BIBA

 Alloy Wheel Insurance is available for:

-• Cars less than five years old
+• Cars less than eight years old.

-• Covers Diamond Cut alloy Wheels
+• Covers Diamond Cut Alloy Wheels.

-• Covers Laser Cut Alloy Wheels
+• Covers Laser Cut Alloy Wheels.

-• Covers Painted Alloy Wheels
+• Covers Painted Alloy Wheels.

-• Less than 50,000 miles on the clock.
+• Cars with less than 80,000 miles on the clock.

 What Alloy Wheel Insurance from Total Loss Gap will not cover.

-• Pre-existing damage
+• Pre-existing damage.

 • Any claim that exceeds the total number of claims you chose within a 12-month.